johsteffens/beth/README.md

    * Long-Short-Term Memory Recurrent Network (LSTM)

 <a name = "bhvm"></a>
-### bhvm - Holor Virtual Machine
+### bhvm - Holor Virtual Machine (HVM)
-A holor is a generic type representing a multidimensional array.
+A holor is a generic data type.
+It can be understood as generalization of a Tensor.
 This library implements a virtual machine where operands are holors.
 A virtual machine is a generalization of a von Neumann architecture.
-It can run virtual code, which in this case is typically representing a computational graph on holors.
+It can run virtual machine code.
+Code for a HVM is compiled from a computational graph on holors.

 [More details ...](https://github.com/johsteffens/beth/blob/master/lib/bhvm/README.md)